irenecelebrin/pands-project/README.md

 Scatter plots are used to investigate if there is a relationship between two given variables, and verify if one variable can be used to predict the other (source: [What is a scatter plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.scatter.html)).
 In this case, they can also highlight if class distribution is meaningful, i.e. if based on the two variables it is possible to predict the class of a given sample.

-**Sepal:**
+**Sepal.**
 The Sepal scatter plot shows that Iris Setosa has smaller Sepal length but greater width, while Versicolor and Virgina have greater length and lower width.
 [Exploratory data analysis: iris dataset](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.scatter.html).
 This trend makes it easy to distinguish Setosa species from the others.
 On the other hand, Iris Versicolor and Iris Virginica look quite similar and can't be easily distinguished one from the other.
 The only difference is that Versicolor samples tend to have smaller dimensions (They are mostly located in the lower part of the plot, on the left), while Virginica samples seem to have longer Sepal length (samples are more frequent in the lower part of the plot, but on the right).

 Based exclusively on Sepal length and Sepal width, it would not be possible to predict which species a sample belongs to.
 However, it could be possible to predict if a species is a Setosa or not.

-**Petal:**
-As for Petal length and Petal width, the plot confirms the correlation guessed looking at the histograms.
+**Petal.** As for Petal length and Petal width, the plot confirms the correlation guessed looking at the histograms.
 In particular, the plot highlights a direct positive correlation between the two features: the longer the petal, the wider it is.
 It looks like each class has its own characteristic dimensions: Iris Setosa have smaller dimensions, Versicolor species tend to be bigger, and Virginica even more.

 Again, Iris Setosa can be more easily separated from the other two classes, whereas Versicolor and Virginica samples overlap in a small area of the plot.
 However, based on Petal dimensions it could be possible to predict which species a sample belongs to.

 ### 6. Linear Regression

 Module: linear_regression.py

 **What it does**

-Linear_regression.py uses SciPy to calculate Simple linear regression for each pair of features from the scatter plots (Sepal length vs Sepal width, Petal length vs petal width) and plot a line that represents the trend in the data.
+Linear_regression.py uses SciPy to calculate Simple linear regression for each pair of features from the scatter plots (Sepal length vs Sepal width, Petal length vs petal width) and plot a line that represents the trend in the data, over the existing scatter plots.

-Specifically, it uses the values of slope and intercept to create an equation that represents a trend in the data.
-It re-creates the scatter plots from 5.
-Scatter, and plots a line to represent the Regression equation.
+Specifically, for both pair of features, the program calculates the values of slope and intercept to create an equation that represents a trend in the data.
+It prints this equation in the plots, together with the coefficients of determination $R^2$.
 Source: [scipy.stats.linregress](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.linregress.html).

 **How it works**

 Two functions are created in the program: each function calculates the values of slope and intercept related to the ideal line highlighting a trend in the data.
-The slope (or grandient) indicates how steep the line is, while the intercept is the value of y when x=0 ([Data Science - Slope and Intercept](https://www.w3schools.com/datascience/ds_linear_slope.asp)).
+The **slope** (or grandient) indicates how steep the line is, while the **intercept** is the value of y when x=0 ([Data Science - Slope and Intercept](https://www.w3schools.com/datascience/ds_linear_slope.asp)).
 Once these values are found, it is possible to derive the equation of Simple linear regression, and plot the line.
 Based on this equation, and if this equation is accurate, it would be possible to roughly derive the value of a variable, based on the value of the other variable.

+Together with slope and intercept, the **coefficient of determination $R^2$** is calculated to verify if the equation of Simple Linear Regression is accurate.

-After the Simple linear regression formula is found, the scatter plot is recreated and the line plotted above that.
+After the Simple linear regression formulas as found, the scatter plots are recreated and the lines plotted above.

 A function at the end of the program executes both functions and saves the plots to image files.

 **About the regression lines**
-Calculating simple linear regression and plotting the line on the scatter plots highlights the following points:

-**Sepal** It does not look like the line fits the data accurately: most samples are quite far from the line.
-In this case, Simple Linear Regression is used to highlight (or not) a trend in the data, and not to predict values.
-If the goal was to predict values, however, it would be possible to verify the accuracy of the equation calculating the root mean squared error ([Linear Regression (Accuracy)](https://www.kaggle.com/discussions/questions-and-answers/62086)) or using the coefficient of determination $R^2$ ([Coefficient of Determination (R²) | Calculation & Interpretation](https://www.kaggle.com/discussions/questions-and-answers/62086)).

-Explain what it highlights
-- no trend in Sepal
-- positive and direct correlation in Petal
+Calculating Simple linear regression is normally used to predict values, for example, predict the value of a dependent variable based on the value of an independent variable.
+In this case, however, Simple linear regression is used to highlight a trend in the data, and see if values could be predicted.
+In particular, the plots show that:

+- It would not be possible to predict values based on **Sepal length and Sepal width**.
+In this case, the line visibly does not fit the data.
+Most samples in the scatter plot are very far from the line, which means that the line is not representative of the data.
+- It could be possible to make predictions about ***Petal length and Petal width**, because there is a positive  and direct correlation between the two variables.
+In my opinion, it could be possible to roughly predict the value of a dependent variable based on an independent variable, or to predict the class, based on the value of both variables.

+Finally, the **coefficient of determination $R^2$** ([Coefficient of Determination (R²) | Calculation & Interpretation](https://www.kaggle.com/discussions/questions-and-answers/62086)), allows to verify the accuracy of the Regression equation.
+The coefficient of determination is a number between 0 and 1, and tells how accurately a model can predict an output:
+- If $R^2$ = 0, the model cannot predict an outcome.
+- If 0 < $R^2$ < 1, the model can partially predict an outcome.
+- If $R^2$ = 1, the model can perfectly predict an outcome.

+The coefficients of determination in this case are:
+- **Sepal**: 0.01.
+It confirms that the equation cannot be used to make predictions.
+- **Petal**: 0.93.
+Althogh not perfectly, the equation can be used to make predictions.

+Note: another way of calculting Simple Linear Regression is through [numpy.polyfit](https://numpy.org/doc/stable/reference/generated/numpy.polyfit.html).
+Another way to verify the accuracy of a Simple linear regressin model would be through root mean squared error ([Linear Regression, accuracy](https://www.kaggle.com/discussions/questions-and-answers/62086)).

 ### 7. Heatmap

+Module: heatmap.py

 **What it does**